altunixon/wips/lns/altina_ln/ASP-125-Side_Story_part_1_The_Black_Knight_and_the_Abandoned_Fort.md

 It would no longer be a group, but an organization.<br/>
 Regis who could adjust his command style as the number of troops increased was an exception.
 Normally, such a post couldn’t be given to someone without the specialized training.<br/>
 Even though he was incompetent, Benjamin was still a noble and had been educated in the ways of a commander.<br/>
-Jerome said slowly as if he was trying to carve these words inside Benjamin’s head:
+Jerome said slowly as if he was trying to carve these words inside Benjamin’s head:<br/>
 "Benjamin, you only got your rank because of your peerage.
 Stop being narcissistic about being a Lieutenant General right now.
 Be aware of your incompetence and follow the orders of others."<br/>
 "What!?
 But..."<br/>
 "Right now, you’re the highest ranking officer, but you’re also the most incompetent here.
 We are all standing in the same battlefield, and you are the only one with troop losses."<br/>